Merri/settlers2/src/pages/2012/09/user-cleanup/index.md

 ---
-title: "User cleanup"
+title: 'User cleanup'
-publishDate: "2012-09-01"
+description: Spam account removals.
+pubDate: 2012-09-01
-layout: '$layouts/BlogPost.astro'
+layout: '$layouts/BlogEnglish.astro'
-categories:
+tags:
-  - "site-news"
+    - news
 ---

 I went through the users list and removed any account that seemed like a spam account.
 I hope I didn't remove any accounts of a real user.
 If that happened I apologize, and you're free to create a new account.